nbzuong/water-sort-puzzle-game/README.md

 In this project, we use argparse module to run in CLI.

-You can install it by copy code in the box, paste it to cmd then press Enter.
+If your PC/Mac have not had argparse module, you can install it via command:

 ``` pip install argparse ```